 - 1. Unpack the system. - 2.
-Install the system into the rack.
-For more information about installing the system into the rack, see the Rail Installation Guide at www.dell.com/poweredgemanuals. - 3.
-Connect the peripherals to the system. - 4.
-Connect the system to its electrical outlet. - 5.
-Power on the system by pressing the power button or by using iDRAC. - 6.
-Power on the attached peripherals.

-For more information about setting up your system, see the Getting Started Guide that shipped with your system.
+Connect the peripherals to the system. - 3.
+Connect the system to its electrical outlet. - 4.
+Power on the system by pressing the power button or by using iDRAC. - 5.
+Power on the attached peripherals. - For more information about setting up your system, see the Getting Started Guide that shipped with your system.

-For information on how to manage basic settings and features of the system, see the Dell EMC PowerEdge R340 BIOS and UEFI Reference Guide on the product documentation page.
+For information on how to manage basic settings and features of the system, see the Dell EMC PowerEdge T340 BIOS and UEFI Reference Guide on the product documentation page.